AM2iCo: Evaluating Word Meaning in Context across Low-Resource Languages with Adversarial Examples: Introduction

 \section{Introduction}

-Pretrained language models (LMs) such as BERT \cite{devlin2018bert} and XLM-R \cite{conneau-etal-2020-unsupervised} offer a natural way to distinguish different meanings of words in context without performing explicit sense disambiguation.
-This property of ``meaning contextualization'' is typically evaluated either via standard entity linking \cite{rao2013entity, shen2014entity} and Word Sense Disambiguation (WSD) tasks \cite{navigli2009word,Moro:2014tacl,Raganato:2017eacl} or, more recently, relying on the Word-in-Context (WiC) evaluation paradigm \cite{pilehvar-camacho-collados-2019-wic,raganato-etal-2020-xl}.
+Pretrained language models (LMs) such as BERT \cite{devlin2018bert} and XLM-R \cite{conneau-etal-2020-unsupervised} offer a natural way to distinguish different word meanings in context without performing explicit sense disambiguation.
+This property of ``meaning contextualization'' is typically evaluated either via standard entity linking \cite{rao2013entity, shen2014entity} and Word Sense Disambiguation (WSD) tasks \cite{navigli2009word,Moro:2014tacl,Raganato:2017eacl} or, recently, via the Word-in-Context (WiC) evaluation paradigm \cite{pilehvar-camacho-collados-2019-wic,raganato-etal-2020-xl}.

 Although monolingual evaluation in English is still predominant, a need has been recognized to construct similar resources for other languages to support cross-lingual evaluation and model diagnostics.
 This includes multilingual and cross-lingual WSD benchmarks \cite[\textit{inter alia}]{Navigli:2012emnlp,Navigli:2013semeval,Scarlini:2020lrec,Barba:2020ijcai}, cross-lingual entity linking \cite{tsai-roth-2016-cross,Raiman:2018aaai,Upadhyay:2018emnlp} and, most recently, multilingual WiC (termed XL-WiC) spanning 12 languages \cite{raganato-etal-2020-xl}.